Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Deterministic quantum dynamics using the Keldysh contour

+where $V(z)$ is the trivial generalization of $V(t)$ on the contour.
 However, we are interested in the dynamics of the system $S$ alone, which is described by the interaction-picture density operator $\varrho(t) = \Tr_E[\varrho_{SE}(t)]$.
-If we assume that system and environment are uncorrelated at the initial time, we have
+If we assume that system and environment are initially uncorrelated, we have

 where $\Omega$ is the initial state of the environment.
 Then, using also Eq.~\eqref{eq:interaction}, it is immediate to take the partial trace over the environment in Eq.~\eqref{eq:keldexp} to obtain

 where for compactness we introduced the abbreviations $A_j \coloneqq A_{\alpha_j}(z_j)$ and $B_j \coloneqq B_{\alpha_j}(z_j)$ for $j=1,\ldots,n$, with